jdonaldson/golgi/Readme.md

 ```

 The Golgi class we extended is also under the effect of a build macro.
 This
-macro builds the specialized route function that:
+macro builds a specialized `route` function that:

 1. Separates the path arguments into function names and arguments
 2. Applies relevant route metamethods defined in the MetaGolgi.